 Alternative Financing Programs (AFPs) provide low-interest cash loans for the purchase of assistive technology devices and services.
 AFPs can also provide information about other possible funding resources.
-AFPs are flexible programs and can help finance utility vehicles, adapted farm equipment, home modifications, etc. Alternative Financing Programs used to be associated with the archaic term "tech act project," and now falls under three distinct categories: State AT Projects, Alternative Financing Programs, Protection and Advocacy organizations (now called the Disability Rights Network).
-For additional details and contact information, contact RESNA (the technical assistance provider for AFPs) on the web or via phone at (703) 524-6686.
+AFPs are flexible programs and can help finance utility vehicles, adapted farm equipment, home modifications, etc. Alternative Financing Programs used to be associated with the archaic term “tech act project,” and now falls under three distinct categories: State AT Projects, Alternative Financing Programs, Protection and Advocacy organizations (now called the Disability Rights Network).
+For additional details and contact information, contact the Association of Assistive Technology Act Programs (ATAP) (the technical assistance provider for AFPs).

 This manual reports findings of a study completed by BNG, funded by the Paralyzed Veterans of America Spinal Cord Research Foundation in which farmers and ranchers with spinal cord injuries were surveyed to determine rehabilitation technology needs.
-Contact us to order a copy.
+Click here for a PDF copy.

 Provides assistance to rural rehabilitation professionals and other service providers in identifying, selecting and using assistive technology that is appropriate for the agricultural workplace.
 Chapters address several topics, including what is assistive technology, how to select the appropriate level of accommodation, developing creative solutions to agricultural workplace barriers and strategies for financing assistive technology.
-Get a copy
+Click here for a PDF copy.

 This 322-page manual contains descriptions and evaluations of 27 modified, self-propelled agricultural machines.
 Modifications include chair, platform, wheelchair platform, and sling lifts.
 Each summary gives information on adaptability and compatibility of the lift, maintenance requirements, description of operation and cost estimates.
-Get a copy
+Click here for a PDF copy.

 The Plowshares are technical articles that were published by the Breaking New Ground Resource Center over several years.
 Each report focuses on a specific topic on farming/ranching with a disability.